-At this point, since we understand the complexity of developing predictive methods for the diagnosis, prevention and treatment of cardiovascular diseases, the ultimate goal of this work is to create an Artificial Intelligence system, which
+At this point, since we understand the complexity of developing predictive methods for the diagnosis, prevention, and treatment of cardiovascular diseases, the ultimate goal of this work is to create an Artificial Intelligence system, which predicts the development of coronary heart disease.
+The rest of the paper is organized as follows: The second section describes Material / Methods.
+In the third section, the Results are described.
+In the fourth section, we have the summary as well as the future work we would like to achieve.

-2. Material / Methods
+2 Material / Methods

-Research investigates performance analysis for predicting coronary heart disease.
-Our database, CHD\DB, is based on actual measurements from one of the most famous cardiovascular disease studies, the Framingham Heart Study.
-Belonging to the area of big data, it includes over 10,000 records related to the development of coronary heart disease (CHD).
-Our database consists of four training datasets (Train\A, X, Y and Z) and one test dataset (test set) (Test).
+The research investigates performance analysis for predicting coronary heart disease.
+Our database, CHD_DB, is based on actual measurements from one of the most famous cardiovascular disease studies (six-year follow-up), the Framingham Heart Study.
+There are more than 10,000 records available that are related to the development of coronary heart disease (CHD).
+Our database consists of four training datasets (Train_A, X, Y, and Z) and one test dataset (test set) (Test) [13].
 The four training datasets are designed by the researchers to have different proportions of CHD cases and non-CHD cases.
-Our data items, the factors are eight items and they will be analyzed for their association with coronary heart disease and then fed into an artificial intelligence tool and it will output whether it is positive for developing coronary heart disease or not.
+Specifically, the six-year research base states that the records of Train A have 6,500 CHD cases and 6,500 Non-CHD cases, Train X 6,500 CHD cases and 13,000 Non-CHD cases, Train Y includes 6,500 CHD cases and 585,000 Non-CHD cases, Train Z approximates to the original data 4,000 CHD cases and 4,000 Non-CHD cases.
+Statistical analysis methods were used to validate the datasets.
+Our data items, the factors are eight items and they will be analyzed for their association with coronary heart disease and it will output whether it is positive for developing coronary heart disease or not.
 Specifically, we have the characteristics for each of these sets (Table 1).